aejensen/computing-biostat-ucph/README.md

 module load R/4.1.2
 ```

-**Protip:** If you want this to be loaded automatic everytime you log on to the servers,
+**Protip:** If you want this to be perfomed automatically everytime you log on to any of servers,
 you can add the following line to your ~/.bash_profile file

 ```
 module load gcc/11.2.0 R/4.1.1
 ```

-This is very convenient as you then don't need to specifially loading this software
+This is very convenient and highly recommended as you then don't need to specifially loading this software
 when submitting job to the scheduler further on.